-You can unlock the Nightborne allied race in Shadowlands by completing 2 steps (requires level 45+):
+You can unlock the Nightborne allied race in Dragonflight by completing 2 steps (requires level 45+ Horde character):

 - Earn the Insurrection achievement by finishing the Suramar storyline